Why is moving so hard emotionally?

 Whether you have or lack the financial resources to move, moving will surely take a toll in your pocket.
-Klein has moved nine times in the past 14 years, often when relationships, including a marriage, began and ended. .
+Klein has moved nine times in the past 14 years, often when relationships began and ended.
+To make moving easier emotionally it is important to understand it and prepare well for it.
+Take enough time to pack your things and settle into your new location.
+Talk to someone who has your interests in mind if making decisions about moving is difficult for you.

 Mandy Harland